 In the Spotlight

 With the warmer weather comes potential threats from hurricanes, tornadoes, and flooding.
 Now is the time to prepare for the season's severe weather to keep you and your family safe.
 My HealtheVet can also help with easy access to your health records during an emergency.
 See how you can prepare to weather the storm this season.

-Severe hurricane damage occurs from strong winds and rain, flash flooding and potential landslides.
-Tornados can occur along the path of the hurricane as well as storm surges along the coast.
+Severe hurricane damage occurs from strong winds and rain, flash flooding, and potential landslides.
+Tornados can happen along the path of the hurricane as well as storm surges along the coast.
 As a result, both inland and coastal communities face risk this season.
 The best way for you to stay safe is to be prepared.

 What do you need to do to be prepared?